brocaar/chirpstack-docs/content/guides/microsoft-azure.md

 In short:

 * This will configure the Azure IoT Hub authentication
-* Configures the **Connection string** so that LoRa Gateway Bridge knows how to connect to the IoT Hub.
+* Configures the **Connection string** so that ChirpStack Gateway Bridge knows how to connect to the IoT Hub.

-After applying the above configuration changes, validate that the LoRa Gateway Bridge connects to the Azure IoT Hub.
+After applying the above configuration changes, validate that the ChirpStack Gateway Bridge connects to the Azure IoT Hub.
 On publishing events, the log output should look like:

 {{<highlight text>}}